youwuyou/pde-on-gpu-wu/lecture5/README.md

 Notably the size of the L1d cache is 48KB, we thus assume that the peak memory is reached where the L1d cache gets fully utilized.
 The existence of the L2 and L3 caches may be one of the reasons why another local maximum exists.
 After the caches get filled, the effective memory starts to get reduced since the data has to be fetched from the RAM.

-The above analysis is based on the btool version of the benchmark.
+NOTE: The above analysis is based on the btool version of the benchmark.
 The loop-based version provides a similar plot but the first values are missing because the warm-up iterations are not considered in our plot.

  <img src="./docs/memcopy_loop.png" width="60%">

 ---